Control robot servos using your body and a Microsoft Kinect

 - Load ARC and press the Project -> Add Control button from the menu.

-- Choose the Misc category tab.
+- Choose the Camera category tab.

 - Press the Kinect Body Control icon to add the control to your project.

 This skill enables controlling servos of your robot by moving joints of your body, which are detected by a Microsoft XBOX 360 Kinect only.
 Servos can be assigned to each joint using the Settings window.
 Degrees to move the servos are automatically calculated for joints in relation to the connecting joint.
-For example, the wrist position in degrees is calculated in relationship to the elbow position.
-And the elbow position in degrees is calculated in relationship to the shoulder position.
+For example, the wrist position in degrees is calculated in relation to the elbow position.
+And the elbow position in degrees is calculated in relation to the shoulder position.
 Each joint can be assigned to control servo positions between 1-180 degrees of your robot.

 1. Pause Checkbox